-Kildare IWAI has over the years established regular boat rallies to Naas.
-Beginning in October 2009 the Naas Canal Festival has become an annual end of season event for Kildare IWAI.
-The event has enjoyed great support from Naas Town Council, Naas Historical Society, Kildare Youth Services (KYS), local businesses and the community in Naas.
-Kildare IWAI has also received great support from the Heritage Boat Association (HBA), many of whom attended the festival in October 2009 to mark 220 years of navigation on the Naas Branch.
+IWAI Kildare has over the years established regular boat rallies to Naas.
+Beginning in October 2009 the Naas Canal Festival has become an annual end of season event for IWAI Kildare.
+The event has enjoyed great support from Naas Town Council, Naas Historical Society, Kildare Youth Services (KYS), local businesses and community.
+IWAI Kildare has also received great support from the Heritage Boat Association (HBA), many of whom attended the festival in October 2009 to mark 220 years of navigation on the Naas Canal.

-The Naas Branch of the Grand Canal has quite a story to tell.
+The Naas Canal has quite a story to tell.
 Here it is in summary.

-The Naas Branch was constructed by an independent company in 1786, with pick and shovel.
-The purpose was to carry trade from Kilcullen along the Herbertstown/Corbally Branch and onwards to the main line of the Grand Canal through Sallins and onto Dublin.
-In the end, the canal was only built as far Corbally Harbour, a further 8km from Naas Harbour, where the water source is located.
+The Naas Canal, a branch of the Grand Canal, was constructed by an independent company in 1786, with pick and shovel.
+Goods were carried on barges from Naas Harbour through Sallins and onto Dublin.
+The canal was extended as far as Corbally Harbour, a further 8km from Naas, where the water source is located.
 Ownership of the Naas Branch soon transferred to the Grand Canal Company and later to CIE, but even so, trading along this portion of the canal was limited.
 Trading ceased altogether on the Grand Canal in 1959 and the canal gradually became derelict.

-In 1977, Dublin IWAI began work to restore the Naas Branch of the canal.
-Regular campaigning at Boat Rallies over the following years pushed for restoration of the Naas Branch.
+In 1977, IWAI Dublin began work to restore the Naas Canal.
+Regular campaigning at Boat Rallies over the following years pushed for restoration.
 Much of this restoration work took place during the tenure of the OPW.
-In 1984, Kildare IWAI was formed and in 1987, the Naas Branch of the Grand Canal was officially reopened.
+In 1984, IWAI Kildare was formed and in 1987, the Naas Canal was officially reopened.
 Leinster Leader It was 2002 when Naas Harbour was finally reopened.
-However, the Herbertstown/Corbally Branch has remained closed to navigation because of the obstruction and culvert under the Limerick Road.
+However, the Herbertstown/Corbally Canal has remained closed to navigation because of the obstruction and culvert under the R445, the Newbridge Road.

 So why is Naas such an attractive destination for boat owners?